francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 <br>

 A strong indicator of how the training process performances is the convergence of the loss (or the accuracy).
 If the loss of the network is decreasing during the training and gradually converging to a certain value (ideally zero), then the training process is as expected.
+However, if the loss doesn't converge, further diagnosis is needed to achieve a successful training process.

-However, if the loss doesn't converge, in the case of backpropagation and gradient descent, it could be because local minimums or maximums are hit during the gradient descent process, reducing learning rate can be an effective fix to this problem.
+In the case of backpropagation and gradient descent, it could be because local minimums or maximums are hit during the gradient descent process, reducing learning rate can be an effective fix to this problem.

 In other cases, modifications of loss function and activation function can be experimented.

 For example,

-+ [sigmoid function](https://en.wikipedia.org/wiki/Logistic_function) is commonly used for binary classifiers,
++ [__sigmoid function__](https://en.wikipedia.org/wiki/Logistic_function) is commonly used for binary classifiers,

-+ [softmax function](https://en.wikipedia.org/wiki/Softmax_function) is commonly used for multi-class classifiers,
++ [__softmax function__](https://en.wikipedia.org/wiki/Softmax_function) is commonly used for multi-class classifiers,

-+ [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks))is very popular among deep neural networks, due to its fast speed, sparse activation, and better gradient propagation (fewer [vanishing gradient problems](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).
++ [__ReLU__](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) is very popular among deep neural networks, due to its fast speed, sparse activation, and better gradient propagation (fewer [__vanishing gradient problems__](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).

-As for loss functions, for instance, the losses for object detection and recognition are coupled in the loss function in some two-phase convolutional neural networks, which might affect the overall performance.
+As for loss functions, they can be adjusted accordingly in different scenarios.
+For instance, the losses for object detection and recognition are coupled in the loss function in some two-phase convolutional neural networks, which might affect the overall performance.
 Decoupling them could potentially help to improve the overall accuracy.

 <br>